simon-donike/SISR-RS-SRGAN/docs/index.md

 * **Battle-tested training loop.** PyTorch Lightning handles mixed precision, gradient accumulation, multi-GPU training, and restartable checkpoints while the repo layers in GAN-specific tweaks such as adversarial weight ramping and learning-rate restarts.
+* **Lightning 1.x ↔ 2.x compatibility.** The trainer detects the installed Lightning version at runtime and routes to the appropriate automatic- or manual-optimisation step so your configs run unchanged across releases.
 * **Remote-sensing aware defaults.** Normalisation, histogram matching, spectral-band handling, and Sentinel-2 SAFE ingestion are ready-made for 10 m and 20 m bands and easily extendable to other sensors.